 This could explain why tools like craving logs and other trackers can be effective in recovery, as self-monitoring helps us better quantify and understand these individual and largely private experiences.

 So how can you get through a craving right now?
 Hopefully reading through those six craving facts helped the craving fade just a little bit.

 There are also a lot of strategies that can help you make it through a craving.
 Check out one of Workit Health’s most popular online addiction courses, Chill My Cravings Blizzard.
-If you need more support, check out Workit Health’s online addiction programs, including online recovery coaching and medication for opioid addiction.
+If you need more support, check out Workit Health’s online addiction programs, including medication for opioid addiction and alcohol use disorder.